TecEash1/Taurus/README.md

   <img align="right" width="310" alt="image" src="https://github.com/TecEash1/TecEash1/assets/92249532/bd4aca7e-daab-4eeb-9265-e53cc1925e8c">
 </p>

-# 🤔 What is the Taurus Discord Bot?
+# 🤔 What is Taurus?

 The Taurus Discord Bot is a small bot with a big impact.
 It offers several features, including advanced image generation, AI chats, and more.